2decomp-fft/2decomp-fft.github.io/docs/source/pages/api_io.rst

       call decomp_2d_write_every(ipencil,var,iskip,jskip,kskip,filename,from1)

-where once again ipencil describes the distribution of the 3D variable var and filename defines the name of the file to be written.
-Every iskip-th points of the data in X-direction, jskip-th in Y-direction and every kskip-th in Z-direction are to be written.
-Finally from1 is a boolean flag.
+where once again ``ipencil`` describes the distribution of the 3D variable var and ``filename`` defines the name of the file to be written.
+Every ``iskip``-th points of the data in X-direction, ``jskip``-th in Y-direction and every ``kskip``-th in Z-direction are to be written.
+Finally ``from1`` is a boolean flag.
 Assuming every n-th data points are to be written out, the data points have indices of:

 * 1,n+1,2n+1... if from1 is ``.true.``
 * n,2n,3n... ff from1 is ``.false.``